jakub791/Number-library-converter/README.md

 # Number-library-converter
-Convert values between break eternity, OmegaNum and ExpantaNum number libraries
+Convert objects, arrays or single values between break eternity, OmegaNum and ExpantaNum number libraries.
+You need to have all 3 libraries in your code or it will not work.
+Call convert(value, newNumberLibrary) to convert.